theodoreyong9/AIWA/README.md

 - untrusted module code executes inside a sandboxed iframe boundary;
 - contracts can express declarative causal conditions without executing submitted condition code;
 - transport has a delay-tolerant queueing backend;
+- a mandatory, signed, per-tick reception commitment raises the cost of sustaining a fabricated cluster of colluding identities from a one-time expense to a continuous one, checked entirely by recomputation — it does not, and is not claimed to, prove that two identities belong to two distinct real-world actors;
 - JS and Rust implementations are checked against shared vectors and parity scripts;
 - deliberately broken variants are retained as counterexamples;
 - AI assistance has no authoritative path into consensus or economic validity.